eelcodijkstra/pjs0/_lessons/les7.md

 layout: lesson
 ---

-## Programmeren in JavaScript - Les 7
+## Programmeren in JavaScript - Les 7: Strings

 Dit is de zevende les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.